silvestreluna/pie/README.md

     nss-evening-cohort-9/pie/
 ```

 ## Prerequisites
 ```
     $npm install -g http-server
 ```

 ## Running
 Browse to pie directory and run http
-server
+server.

 ```
     $ hs -p 5000
 ```
-in your web browser navigate to 'localhost:5000'
+Then, in your browser, Copy and Paste "localhost:5000".